-You may be eligible for compensation if you were wounded, injured or became ill while on active duty in the Armed Forces.
+You may be eligible for compensation if you were wounded, injured or became ill while on active duty in the military.
 Pre-existing injuries or illnesses which were aggravated by military service are also covered.
 Although most service-connected disabilities show up during or soon after military service, some conditions may not have appeared at all or appeared but were not too "disabling" until many years after you got out of the service.

 How is the amount of disability compensation determined?

 The amount of your disability compensation depends on the seriousness of your disability.
 When you apply for disability compensation, your medical records are reviewed and you usually have a VA medical examination.
 Your disability is rated and expressed as a percentage.
 The monthly payment you receive is based on this percentage.

 If you have dependents, an additional allowance may be added if your disability is over 30%.
 An allowance for clothing or transportation is available if certain requirements are met.

 What is the pension benefit and who qualifies?